 Language courses for pregnant women with English needs, to help them engage with their midwife and be more in control of their pregnancy and labour

 ESOL for Pregnancy aims to help pregnant women develop their English language skills.
 It engages about 90 women each year through carefully-developed five-week courses.
 Delivered by an experienced ESOL (English for Speakers of Other Languages) tutor at Shipley College working alongside a midwife, the courses help women talk to their midwife and other health professionals and take control of their pregnancy and labour.
 They aim to help pregnant women understand the importance of a healthy pregnancy to their baby’s development and wellbeing.

 Research indicates that nearly a third (29%) of women who have babies in the Better Start Bradford area cannot speak or read English.
 This may have a knock-on effect on their ability to engage with midwifery and other important health services.

 Who delivers it?
 An experienced ESOL tutor from Shipley College alongside a midwife

 How do families book on?
-To sign up or refer someone, contact Shipley College on 01274 327327 or [email protected].
-Or fill in our quick project enquiry form (at the bottom of our main projects page).
+To sign up or refer someone, contact Shipley College on 01274 327327 or [email protected]

 The courses will cover: having a healthy pregnancy, check-ups with the midwife, signs of labour, birth plans, and hospital visits.

 Women will learn about communicating with their midwife, including: